What we do

 We set the specifications for train frequency, station facilities and overall performance, and are responsible for fares and revenue.

 The Elizabeth line brought together two sections of railway running as TfL Rail with a new section under central London in 2022.
-The new section with its 10 new stations was built by Crossrail Ltd. From 6 November 2022, customers will be able to travel from the west to Abbey Wood and from the East to Paddington.
+The new section with its 10 new stations was built by Crossrail Ltd. As of 6 November 2022, customers can travel from the west to Abbey Wood and from the east to Paddington.
 The full railway will be operational in 2023.

 MTR Elizabeth line manages and operates trains and certain stations day-to-day but we set the specifications for train frequency, station facilities and overall performance, and are responsible for fares and revenue.